yochaigal/cairn/wip/2e/character-creation.md

 - Player Characters (PCs) have just three attributes: **Strength (STR)**, **Dexterity (DEX)**, and **Willpower (WIL)**.
 - Roll 3d6 for each of your character's ability scores, in order.
 You may then swap any two of the results.
 - Ability scores are not universal descriptors.
-A character with a low STR is not necessarily weak; they can still attempt to raise a door or survive a deadly fight!
+A character with a low STR is not necessarily hopelessly weak; they can still attempt to raise a door or survive a deadly fight!
 Their risk is simply higher.

 ## Hit Protection

 - Roll 1d6 to determine your PC's starting **Hit Protection** (HP), which reflects their ability to avoid damage in combat.
-- HP does not indicate a character's health or fortitude; nor do they lose it for very long (see **Healing**).
+- HP does not indicate a character’s health or fortitude, nor do they lose it for very long (see [Healing](/wip/2e/core-rules#healing)).
 - If an attack takes a PC's HP exactly to 0, the player must roll on the [**Scars**](https://cairnrpg.com/wip/2e/core-rules#scars) table.

 ## Inventory

 - Characters have a total of ten inventory slots, but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
-- Each PC starts with a **backpack** that can hold up to six slots.
-Carts (which must be pulled with both hands), horses, or mules can make a uge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.
+- Each PC starts with a **Backpack** that can hold up to six slots.
+Carts (which must be pulled with both hands), horses, or mules can make a huge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.
 - Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
-When ten slots are filled, the character becomes _deprived_.
+When ten slots are filled, the character becomes _Deprived_.
 A character cannot fill more than ten slots.

 ## Character Traits (d10)